luiscoco/Angular_Brief_Introduction/README.md

 This component will now only check for and react to changes when its input properties change, rather than checking during every change detection cycle

-Let's explore additional advanced Angular features such as Interceptors, State Management with NgRx, Dynamic Components, and Content Projection.
-These features enable sophisticated handling of various application needs such as state control, dynamic behavior, and efficient data handling.
+Let's explore additional advanced Angular features such as Interceptors, State Management with NgRx, Dynamic Components, and Content Projection

+These features enable sophisticated handling of various application needs such as state control, dynamic behavior, and efficient data handling

 ## 9. HTTP Interceptors